vividfax/wayfinder/README.md

 # Colourway

-A tool that shows the closest matching yarns for a specific colour from a colour picker.
+A tool that finds the closest matching yarns for a specific colour from a colour picker.